How Do You Avoid Double VAT on Etsy and Shopify POD?

 3. Turn on localized VAT calculation options based on customer location.

 Independent print-on-demand brands should consider registering for an individual IOSS number once monthly order volumes to the EU consistently sustain high, predictable levels.
-For early-stage or scaling stores, utilizing the native, integrated tax frameworks provided by strategic supply chain platforms remains the most cost-effective solution.
+For early-stage or scaling stores, utilizing native, integrated tax frameworks provided by strategic supply chain platforms remains the most cost-effective solution.

 Registering for an individual IOSS account requires assigning an EU-based fiscal representative, paying monthly maintenance fees, and submitting regular, meticulous tax declarations.
 For most mid-tier or scaling e-commerce entrepreneurs, this creates an expensive administrative burden.